-Wendy Thurlow earned her BFA in Metalsmithing from the University of the Arts in Philadelphia and has been producing one-of-a-kind and limited edition jewelry for over 18 years.
+Wendy Thurlow earned her BFA in metalsmithing from the University of the Arts in Philadelphia and has been producing one-of-a-kind and limited edition jewelry for over 18 years.
 Her award-winning creations have been exhibited and published widely, and she has private collectors worldwide.
 Thurlow's pieces incorporate centuries-old techniques with mixed metals, surface embellishments, and high-quality stones to produce jewelry that is both organic and sculptural.
-Her collection is award-winning and has been praised for its individuality.
+Her collection has been praised for its individuality.
 Wendy's eye for composition and attention to form and detail enable her to create a distinct style of jewelry.

 Mary Timmer's sense of design and technical skill come together in her contemporary yet classic jewelry creations.
 Using sterling with gold accents for the basis of most production pieces, she adds the beautiful luster of pearls and the shimmer of precious stones to achieve a look of simple elegance.